The Grant Cycle

 Overview of the new LCC Annual Reporting Process:

 In early September, applicants to the LCC Program will use a new grants management system to complete their online application.
-(There will be few changes from the FY21 application.)

 A walk-through of the online application for LCC applicants: